 Cle Tile – A very classic 60’s looking terrazzo, with small round aggregate and neutral colors.
-If price doesn’t matter and an authentic mid century feel 100% does, this would be my choice.
 These ship from Southern CA:

 Concrete Collaborative – One of the OG companies of today’s terrazzo revival, selling both tile and slab, with showrooms in several cities across the US.

 Eso Surfaces – Beautiful terrazzo tiles and slabs featuring bold colors and chunky patterns.
 Endless options in rainbow colors, including yellow and aqua!
 They do custom orders (and sell breeze blocks too).
 Located in Southern CA.

 Tile Bar / Ivy Hill – A few online sites, including Tile Bar, Home Depot, and Wayfair, sell this tile under several names.
 Small chip aggregate in jagged shapes.
 Some great options at a great price, with low flat rate shipping: